-Falling while working at heights is the leading cause of death in the construction industry, and the third leading cause of unintentional injury-related death.
-According to the National Safety Council (NSC), in 2014 there were 22,330 injuries and 359 deaths due to falls in the construction industry alone.
-For companies looking to reduce injuries and death, making fall safety every day’s leading goal is key.
+Falling while working at heights is the leading cause of death in the construction industry and the second leading cause of unintentional injury-related death.
+According to the National Safety Council (NSC), in 2019, 880 workers died in falls, and 244,000 were injured badly enough to require days off of work.
+For companies looking to reduce injuries and death, making fall safety every day’s leading goal is a must.
 Explore tips from the NSC on making safety a top priority every day.

 Making Safety a Leading Priority

 Falls are 100% preventable, and there are obvious scenarios that present fall risks, like working on roofs, scaffolding, and ladders.
 However, falls don’t always occur when working at a high level.
-According to the NSC’s “Injury Facts 2017,” 50% of all fatal falls in 2014 happened from 20 feet or lower, and 12% were from heights of less than 6 feet.
-The NSC recommends that companies plan ahead, assess the risk of the job at hand, and use the right equipment—including the tools and machines to get the job done and the fall protection gear that will save a worker if a fall does occur.
+According to the NSC’s “Injury Facts 2019,” 146 workers were killed in falls on the same level.
+The NSC recommends that companies plan, assess the risk of the job at hand, and use the right equipment—including the tools and machines to get the job done and the fall protection gear that will save a worker if a fall does occur.

 Tips in each area include: